anaivecoder/Project_Achyusman_Samanta/README.md

 # Image-Based Scene Classification Using Deep Learning

 ### Problem Description
-Automated scene classification is a crucial task in computer vision, with applications in geospatial analysis, autonomous navigation, and content organization.
-The goal of this project is to develop a deep learning model capable of classifying images into six categories: buildings, forests, glaciers, mountains, sea, and streets.
+Automated scene classification is crucial in computer vision, with applications in geospatial analysis, autonomous navigation, and content organisation.
+This project aims to develop a deep learning model capable of classifying images into six categories: buildings, forests, glaciers, mountains, sea, and streets.
 Manually sorting large image datasets is inefficient and prone to errors, making an automated system highly beneficial.
 A robust model must generalise well across diverse images because natural scenes exhibit high variability in lighting, perspective, and environmental conditions.
-This project aims to leverage Convolutional Neural Networks (CNNs) to effectively capture spatial hierarchies in images and distinguish between different scene categories.
+This project uses Convolutional Neural Networks (CNNs) to effectively capture image spatial hierarchies and distinguish between different scene categories.
 **Input**: A high-resolution RGB image (150x150 pixels) in `.jpg` format.
 **Output**: Text representing the image as one of the six categories: building, forest, glacier, sea,  streets or mountain.

 ### Dataset
 ##### Source: Intel image classification dataset
-Pre-labelled images of size 150x150 of natural scenes around the world, split into train, test and prediction [Link:](https://www.kaggle.com/datasets/puneet6060/intel-image-classification)
+Pre-labelled images of size 150x150 of natural scenes around the world, split into train, test and prediction.
+[Link:](https://www.kaggle.com/datasets/puneet6060/intel-image-classification)

 ##### Structure: